-For as long as I've been writing console applications, I've at the end of
+For as long as I've been writing console applications, I've at

 Today I created a new .NET Core console application in Visual Studio 2019 preview and added by code without a second thought.

 When I ran the application I was in for two surprises - the first was the icon had changed, to a fetching purple.
 The second was, after the program had ran and displayed my usual "(Press any key to exit.)" message, the console stayed open - with another message to press a key to exit.

 A small change, but a welcome one!
 And, just in case it's not to everyone's liking, there's even an option to disable the behaviour if you don't like it.